 - Climate: Sandwich panel cabins combat extreme heat with superior insulation, unlike concrete’s high thermal mass.

-- Urbanization: Rapid assembly supports the UAE’s fast-paced development, from Dubai’s skyscrapers to Abu Dhabi’s industrial zones.
+- Urbanization: Rapid assembly supports DUBAI’s fast-paced development, from Dubai’s skyscrapers to Abu Dhabi’s industrial zones.

 - Regulations: Panels meet Estidama and Dubai Green Building standards, facilitating compliance.